MohsenSarbaz/devops-notes/kubernetes/README.md

 This repository contains a PDF document titled **Kubernetes Simplified: An Introductory Guide for Beginners**.

 I wrote this guide for beginners who want to understand Kubernetes and how it is used to manage containerized applications.
+Some images and diagrams are taken from public educational sources and are used for learning purposes.

 ## What This Document Covers